Uniontown Ninja

-The Uniontown Ninja is the popular name used by a man who was seen causing mayhem in South Union Township, Fayette County, Pennsylvania (near Uniontown, Pennsylvania) while dressed as a ninja.
+The Uniontown Ninja is the popular name used by a man who was seen causing mayhem in South Union Township, Pennsylvania (near Uniontown, Pennsylvania) while dressed as a ninja.
 The incendiary story caught national news media attention and generated 2 parody YouTube videos, later revealed to be produced by an off-duty police officer.
 In 2013, police announced an arrest in the case, later leading to guilty pleas on lesser charges.

 April 2011 burglaries

-During the Easter weekend of 2011 (April 23 and 24), a series of car break-ins, up to a dozen, were reported in South Union Township, Fayette County, Pennsylvania.
+During the Easter weekend of 2011 (April 23 and 24), a series of car break-ins, up to a dozen, were reported in South Union Township, Pennsylvania.
 The suspect was described as a male wearing a ninja outfit and carrying a sword.
 The man was captured on a neighbor's surveillance camera, with the sword clearly visible.
 In one incident, neighbor Santino Guzzo spotted the ninja laying flat on the ground and confronted him.
 According to Guzzo, the ninja jumped up and announced that he had a sword and Guzzo replied "I have a gun."
 The ninja attacked Guzzo in his car by sticking the sword through a window, and Guzzo grabbed it, cutting himself in process.
 In another encounter with a neighbor, a woman followed the ninja in her car after seeing him breaking into cars, startling him and causing him to drop a bottle of liquor.

 The ninja himself cut his hand on glass during a break-in on a vehicle, leaving a trail of blood.